hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/set-operators.md

   .execute();
 ```

+Again, the example above shows each SELECT part having a most basic form.
+Consider that each one of these inner SELECTs can have their corresponding FROM, JOIN, WHERE, GROUP BY, HAVING, ORDER BY, OFFSET, and/or LIMIT clauses, as well as any number of subqueries in them.

 ## Column Names

 The SQL result set that a set operator produces includes column names that take their names from the original column names &mdash; from tables or expressions aliased with `AS` &mdash; of the first combined SELECT in the level.
 Column names or aliases from the second sub-SELECT (and on) in the set algebra are ignored by the SQL set operators.